-British heavy Infantry Tank Mark I, first tank in history.
+British heavy Infantry Tank Mark I of World War One and first tank in history.

 History, development, service, specifications, pictures and 3D model.

 Type: Heavy Infantry Tank.